chrisxfire/chrisxfire.github.io/content/notes/_net/user-interfaces/winui-3/xaml/mvvm-pattern/add-a-property/index.md

 weight: 1
 ---

-# Add a SelectedCustomer Property
+# add a selectedcustomer property
 ![](./XAML_MVVM-Pattern_Add-a-Property-image1.png)

 This is the current state.
 The `Text` property of the `TextBox` is bound to the `SelectedItem` property of the `ListView` so that the `FirstName` of the selected customer displays in the `TextBox`.